-The Michigan Relay Center is a communications system that allows hearing persons and Deaf, hard of hearing, or speech-impaired persons to communicate by telephone.
-As mandated by the Michigan Public Service Commission, all providers of basic local exchange telephone service must share in the cost of providing Telecommunications Relay Service (TRS).
-The MPSC has issued a Consumer Alert regarding the Michigan Relay Center.
-AT&T Relay provides TRS service on behalf of all basic local exchange service providers in Michigan.
-Users may reach the Michigan Relay Center at 1-800-649-3777 or by dialing 7-1-1.
+Michigan Relay is a communications system that allows hearing persons and Deaf, hard of hearing, or speech-impaired persons to communicate by telephone.
+As mandated by the Michigan Public Service Commission, all providers of basic local exchange telephone service must share in the cost of providing the telecommunications relay service (TRS).
+Hamilton Relay works with the local exchange carriers in Michigan to provide this service.
+Users may reach Michigan Relay by dialing 7-1-1.

-In 1991, the Michigan Relay Center was established.
-This broke the communication barrier for people who are Deaf, Hard of Hearing or Speech-Impaired.
-The Michigan Relay Center is fast and easy to use.
+Michigan Relay is fast and easy to use.
 There is no additional charge to use this service.
 Only normal telephone charges will be applied.
 There are no limits to the length or number of calls you place.

-Questions or concerns about Michigan Relay can be directed to AT&T Relay Customer Care.
+Questions or concerns about Michigan Relay can be directed to your local telephone provider or contact Hamilton Relay at:

 Aurora, NE 68818